SladeInSeat/GA-Project3-StockTracker/README.md

   The app uses AlphaVantages API to search and display stocks, which is limited to 5  queries a minutes, so please be aware!

-  Curretly, the app is between 'releases' and the new search functionality requires a rework of models and controllers involved with keeping track of stock/account relationship.
-I am pretty happy about getting the API to work, so have gone ahead and published the progress.
-I'll be circling around quickly to rework the model and controller.
+  The existing users Slade and Sam both have accounts and stocks assigned to them, but feel free to create your own users and accounts, and add stocks to them.

-  The existing users Slade and Sam both have accounts and stocks assigned to them, but feel free to create your own users and accounts.
+  Curretly, the app is between 'releases'.
+Next inline for refactoring is to enable another api call which will populate the price for stocks in account.

 ## Technologies used:
   MERN stack (MongoDb, Express, React, Node), styled-components/css, git, git-hub Projects, Heroku, 3rd party API